Long Road Trip Guides

 A lovely route for those who are going from Bangalore to Goa if you are planning your stay in South Goa.

-Once you enter Shiralakoppa, you will be driving through Malnad region.
-This route gives you a chance to see the famous Jog falls which is breathtakingly beautiful in monsoon.
+Once you enter Shiralakoppa, you will be driving through the Malnad region.
+This route gives you a chance to see the famous Jog Falls which is breathtakingly beautiful in monsoon.

 Enjoy the magnificent sight of Sharavathi valley at the viewpoint which you cannot miss on the roadside.
 One may also visit the famous Bangaramakki Hanuman temple on the way.

-Once you join the NH 66 at Honnavar, you will get a chance to see confluence of Sharavati river and sea.
+Once you join the NH 66 at Honnavar, you will get a chance to see the confluence of the Sharavati River and sea.
 The drive along the coast till Goa is fantastic.

 Bangalore to Goa Distance by this route – 595 KMs